 Women in WW1

 Women in Pennsylvania joined the Woman's Land Army of America, working on farms to replace men called to military service.
 Women similarly replaced men who had to leave factory jobs.
 Women also formed the backbone of the Red Cross which was small and loosely organized before the war, but grew to include hundreds of thousands in Pennsylvania.
 The Red Cross helped not only soldiers, but also their families at home.
 We struggle today to appreciate the size of the organization at that time and the magnitude of the job they accomplished.
 Women were its strength.
 Liberty Bond sales depended importantly on the work done by women, yet this was a time when American women could not vote.
-American nurses went to France and were among those who were killed, wounded, and decorated for heroism, serving the cause of freedom and self determination at a time when women in America were not themselves self-governed.
+American nurses went to France and were among those who were wounded in action and decorated for heroism, serving the cause of freedom and self determination at a time when women in America were not themselves self-governed.
 More than 200 died in-service.

 Nurse Isabelle Stambaugh, Reserve Nurse, US Army Nurse Corps, from Philadelphia was cited by the British Army for extraordinary heroism while serving with Base Hospital No. 10, Nurse Corps, A.E.F., while with a surgical team at a British Casualty Clearing Station during the German offensive that began March 21, 1918, in front of Amiens, France.
 Nurse Stambaugh was seriously wounded by fire from German airplanes.
 She was awarded the Distinguished Service Cross, authorized by the President of the United States.
 Note that this award is given for heroism during combat operations.
 Nurse Stambaugh was born in Mifflintown, PA.
 Her home of record was Philadelphia, PA.